spiral/docs/docs/en/cookbook/simple-chat.md

 ```

 Open the application in your browser: http://127.0.0.1:8080 and use `bill` or `john` as a username and `secret` as a
 password to login.
-After authentication you will be redirected to the chat page where you can send messages to the
+After authentication, you will be redirected to the chat page where you can send messages to the
 server.

 <hr>